ewarchul/cec2021/README.md

 ## About

-This repository contains results of numerical experiments performed on CEC 2021 for the paper
+This repository contains results of numerical experiments performed on CEC 2021 for the paper:

-##### The step-size adaptation procedure utilizing fitness of the population midpoint
+### *The step-size adaptation procedure utilizing fitness of the population midpoint*

 It also contains source code of used optimization algorithms and script to reproduce conducted experiments.